pfrazee/mview/README.md

 ### Set

 Set views are unordered sets of unique values.
+Its algorithm is based on the Observed Remove Set CRDT.

 ```js
 var set = mview.set()